gaviral/fastapi-stock-gainers/README.md

 #### Setting up PostgreSQL on Render.com:

 1. Create a new PostgreSQL database in your Render dashboard
+   - Go to the Render dashboard and click "New +"
+   - Select "PostgreSQL"
+   - Fill in the required fields (name, database, user)
+   - Choose an appropriate plan
+   - Click "Create Database"

+2. Once created, Render will provide you with connection details:
+   - Internal Database URL
+   - External Database URL
+   - PSQL Command

-2. Go to your web service's "Environment" tab
+3. Go to your web service's "Environment" tab
-3. Add the `DATABASE_URL` environment variable with the connection string provided by Render
+   - Add the `DATABASE_URL` environment variable
-4. Ensure the connection string uses the `postgresql+asyncpg://` prefix
+   - Use the Internal Database URL if your web service is also on Render
+   - Make sure to prefix the URL with `postgresql+asyncpg://` instead of `postgres://`
+   - Example format: `postgresql+asyncpg://username:password@hostname:5432/database_name`

-5. Save changes and redeploy your application
+4. Save changes and redeploy your application

 This ensures your database is persistent across deployments and application restarts.
+Your data will be preserved even when your application is redeployed or restarted.

 ## User Authentication